ggodin1981/LibraryManagementSystemAPI/README.md

     }
 }
    ```
-5. - **Dependency Injection Setup**
+5. **Dependency Injection Setup**

-	To properly configure dependency injection in your ASP.NET Core application using Startup.cs or Program.cs (depending on the version of .NET you're using), here’s how you can set it up for the Library Management System API.
+	- To properly configure dependency injection in your ASP.NET Core application using Startup.cs or Program.cs (depending on the version of .NET you're using), here’s how you can set it up for the Library Management System API.

-	-**For .NET 6 and Later: Using Program.cs**
+	**For .NET 6 and Later: Using Program.cs**

-	If you're using .NET 6 or later, the Startup.cs class is typically replaced by a simplified Program.cs file.
+	- If you're using .NET 6 or later, the Startup.cs class is typically replaced by a simplified Program.cs file.
 Here’s how to configure dependency injection in that case:

 	```csharp
 	 using Microsoft.AspNetCore.Builder;